WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: WPPFlows

 \section{WPPFlows}

 For several applications, it is crucial to get not only a realistic reconstruction $x$, but also to measure the uncertainty within the reconstruction.
-From a mathematical point of view this corresponds to reconstructing the full posterior distribution $P_{X|Y=y}$ instead of the MAP estimator within the Bayesian inverse problem
+From a mathematical point of view this corresponds to reconstructing the full posterior distribution $P_{X|Y=y}$ within the Bayesian inverse problem

-where $\Xi\sim\mathcal N(0,\sigma^2 I)$ is independent of $X$.
-For this purpose, we will make use of \emph{conditional normalizing flows}.
+where $\Xi\sim\mathcal N(0,\sigma^2 I)$ is independent of $X$, For this purpose, we will make use of \emph{conditional normalizing flows}.
 In particular, this allows to produce different possible high-resolution reconstructions from the same low-resolution image $y$.

+Within the Bayesian inverse problem \eqref{eq_BIP} we need to specify the prior distribution $P_X$.
+Here, we assume that it is defined via the Wasserstein patch prior by the density

+where $\rho>0$ is a hyperparameter.
+The following proposition ensures that this defines indeed a probability distribution, which is crucial to apply the concepts from Baysian statistics. \begin{proposition} The function $ \varphi(x)\coloneqq\exp(-\rho W_2^2(\mu_x,\mu_{\tilde x})) $ is integrable. \end{proposition} The proof is given in Appendix~\ref{app_proof_wpp_dist}.

+The following remark interprets the variational WPP model \eqref{WPP} from the previous sections as maximum-a-postiori estimator (MAP) within the Bayesian inverse problem \eqref{eq_BIP}.